devinshields/h2odocs/source/algorithms/glm.rst

 Quick step-by-step
 """"""""""""""""""

 #.
-Import your data.
-Under the drop down menu "Data" choose from the options listed, and follow the import helper.
-To inspect your data for correct import, you can choose inspect from the same menu.
+Import data.
+Under the drop down menu "Data" choose from the
+   options listed, and follow the import helper.
+To inspect data for correct import choose inspect from the same menu.

 #.
-Parse your data.
-Once data have been imported choose SUBMIT (a button on the page).
-Data will parse automatically, and when finished you will be automatically directed to a page that provides you with a hex key (a header at the top of the page reading "yourdata.hex"), and a frame of your data with summary statistics.
+Parse data.
+Once data have been imported press SUBMIT.
+Data will
+   parse automatically, and when finished page redirects to a frame of data summary statistics and a .hex key associated with that data set.

 #.
 Specify a model.
-Either from the listed options at the top of the page displaying your parsed data or under the drop down menu "Model" select GLM.
+Either from the listed options at the top of the
+   page displaying parsed data or under the drop down menu Model select GLM.

 #.
-Destination Key can be left blank and will be automatically generated, or can be named something intuitive at your discretion.
+Destination Key can be left blank and will be automatically
+   generated, or can be user specified.

 #.
-Key is required and is the "yourdata.hex" previously generated.
+Key is required and is the "data.hex" previously generated.

 #.
-Once your key has been correctly entered, specify a Y (dependent variable) using the drop down menu.
+Once key has been correctly entered, specify a Y (dependent
+   variable) using  the drop down menu.

 #.
-Once Y has been specified, that variable is removed from the list of possible X variables.
-From the list of X variables choose those relevant to your analysis by highlighting them.
+When Y is specified, that variable is removed from the list of
+   possible X variables.
+From the list of X variables choose those relevant to analysis by highlighting them.

 #.
-Choose the appropriate family for the type of dependent variable you are predicting on.
+Choose the appropriate regression family for the type of dependent variable
+   being predicted.

 #.
-You have the option of specifying further turning parameters (lambda, alpha, or an alternative link function), however it is not necessary for the analysis to run, and can be left in default.
+Tuning parameters lambda, alpha, and alternative link functions can be
+   defined, however it is not necessary for the analysis to run.

 #.
-N-folds allows you to specify the number of cross validation models you wish to generate; the default is 10.
+N-folds specifies the number of cross validation models to be generated.

-     Select SUBMIT, a button at the bottom of the model page in order to generate the model and associated output.
-For more detailed information on how to specify a model please see "Defining a GLM model" and "Expert settings".
+#.
+Press SUBMIT.

 Scoring and predicting